Table of Contents

 Your precious metals are subject to a rigorous examination process and must be in perfect Brilliant Uncirculated (BU) condition to be accepted at the depository.
 Therefore, most clients opt for the more affordable commingled storage.

-Investors that insist on 100% sole ownership of physical precious metals IRA tend to not mind the slightly higher fees because of the peace of mind that comes from having a tangible asset.
+However, investors that insist on 100% sole ownership of their metals tend to not mind the slightly higher fees because of the peace of mind that comes from having a tangible asset.

-Most precious metals IRA dealers are market makers, meaning they make a buy price and sell price for every item in their inventory.
+Most gold and silver dealers are market makers, meaning they make a buy price and sell price for every item in their inventory.
 If the dealer’s buy price was the same as their sell price, they would not make any money and would be out of business quickly.
-The difference between the IRA buy and sell price is known as the spread.
+The difference between the buy and sell price is known as the spread.

-For example, if a dealer sells a 1-ounce gold bullion coin for $2,140 and at that same moment buys it back for $2,000, their buy/sell spread is 7%.
+Below is an actual buy/sell spread example from the web on 9/21/22.
+If a dealer sells a 1-ounce Gold American Eagle bullion coin for $1,859, and at that same moment will buy it back for $1,735, their buy/sell spread is 6.67%.
 It’s important to remember that every bar and coin carries a different buy/sell spread and that the spread can change over time due to supply and demand conditions.

 When it comes to buy/sell spreads, Southern California dealers are typically the most expensive.
 In fact, investors lose hundreds of millions of dollars annually in excess fees from this region’s gold IRA companies.
 Chances are you’re either already in communication with one of these overpriced dealers or you’ve at least seen their ads due to their enormous marketing budgets.